SOFTER is a study designed to see if the use of water softeners can help prevent eczema.

 Who is taking part in the study?

-We are looking for expectant mothers that will be having their babies born at St Thomas’ Hospital.
+We are looking for expectant mothers who will be having their babies at either St Thomas’ Hospital or Kingston Hospital.
 Participants will be required to be living in a hard water area (we can check this using your postcode) and have an increased likelihood of developing eczema.
 This is characterised by either of the biological parents, or any sibling of the baby having a history of or currently suffering from eczema, asthma or hayfever.

 Participation is completely voluntary and your decision to take part or not does not impact on the care you and your baby receive.